 We performed several ablated experiments to demonstrate the effectiveness of different proposed components in the proposed DDPET-3D.

-\textbf{Impact of Number of Conditional Slices:} We evaluated the DDPET-3D with different numbers of neighboring conditional slices.
-Three variants of DDPET-3D networks were trained using 9, 21, and 41 neighboring slices as conditional information.
+\textbf{Impact of Number of Conditional Slices:} We evaluated DDPET-3D with different numbers of neighboring conditional slices.
+Three variants of the DDPET-3D networks were trained using 9, 21, and 41 neighboring slices as conditional information.
 These networks are denoted as "DDPET-3D ($n$ slice)", where $n$ is the number of conditioned neighboring slices.
-Results showed that $n=31$ performed the best in most quantitative metrics.
+The results showed that $n=31$ performed the best in most quantitative metrics.
 Therefore, $n=31$ was used in this paper.
 Quantitative results are presented in Table \ref{table3}.
+To facilitate the comparison, we only conducted the ablation studies on a subset of the patient studies acquired at the Shanghai Ruijin Hospital.
 As presented in Fig.~\ref{fig_results_num_slice}, using more conditioned slices helped the network to recover some subtle details in the images (blue arrows in Fig.~\ref{fig_results_num_slice}).

 For comparison, we also extended the comparison diffusion models (DiffusionMBIR, TPDM, and DDIM), and re-trained them using neighboring slices as conditional information (denoted as DiffusionMBIR+2.5D, TPDM+2.5D, and DDIM+2.5D).
 Sample reconstruction results are presented in Fig. \ref{fig_results_2_5D_tv_tpmd}.
-Simply adding neighboring slices as conditional information does not necessarily lead to a better performance in other baseline models.
-Using the same testing patients in Table \ref{table1}, corresponding quantitative evaluations are presented in Table \ref{table4}.
+Simply adding neighboring slices as conditional information does not necessarily lead to better performance in other baseline models.
+The corresponding quantitative evaluations are presented in Table \ref{table4}.